- What are abandoned cart emails?

 When shopping in an offline store, we call shop-assistant for help.
 We may want to know if the fabric is stain-resistant, or if this is artificial cotton.
 Nothing changes when it comes to online retailers.
 We still may need a piece of advice.
 Provide your clients with live-chat help or customer support.
 It will be a good idea to even let them contact you via phone in case of emergency.
 This way you offer prompt help to everyone who doubts if he or she needs to shop with you.
 Don’t let people change their minds.
 Most of the purchases are emotional.

 Note: if you cannot provide customer support 24/7, make sure to notify them about it and provide them with an e-address they may email to ask some questions and to get qualified answers ASAP.

 For various reasons, your customers may not trust your company and fear sharing their personal information, like credit card numbers, CVV codes, and home addresses.
 Let them know that may print out the order agreement with the seal or signature to feel secure.

 And also you may offer an alternative payment method: PayPal or Amazon.
 This way, the customers will not have to share their personal and card information with you.

-Your website comprises hundreds or thousands of items?
+Does your website comprise hundreds or thousands of items?
 But you do not remember when for the last time you verified the prices?
 Do not doubt that this is one of the reasons why so many customers abandon their online shopping carts.
 We see a purse for $50, we expect to pay $50.
 But when adding the item to our cart, the prices either increase or decrease.

 Of course, you may think that a lower price might be ok with us.
 But in fact, such things as chaos scare the customers away.
 Update information on time.